Gabi-Legend/Piano/README.md

-# Piano
-This project uses an Arduino, four push buttons, and a buzzer.
-Each button plays a different sound frequency when pressed, similar to a small piano.
+Arduino Button Buzzer

+Components:

+Arduino board

+4 push buttons

+1 buzzer

+Jumper wires

+How it works:

+Each button is connected to a digital pin.

+When a button is pressed, the buzzer plays a specific tone.

+When no button is pressed, the buzzer is silent.

+Usage:

+Upload the code to the Arduino.

+Press any button to hear a sound.